 A loft conversion is a great way to add a bedroom to your property without increasing the footprint or losing garden space with an extension.
-Generally, in the South East and London, you might be looking at £35-40,000 to complete a loft conversion, depending on size and complexity.
-It could be more if you go for the top of the range finish.
+Generally, in the southeast and London, you would need to spend at least £35-40,000 to complete a loft conversion, depending on size and complexity.

 Setting the budget is the easy part though.
 Planning a loft conversion can be a daunting task for many.
 We hear so many questions relating to planning and building regulations, party wall agreement and more.
 Here, we answer the most common questions about loft conversion rules and regulations.